 Both the premium class models of the two auto giants are equally safe in terms of the safety features provided.

 Overall, Hyundai Ioniq is a wonderful addition to the line-up of the new entrant in the local automobile industry of Pakistan.
-Note here that the company had previously launched its compact SUV Santa Fe and Grand Starex last month.
+Note here that the company had previously launched its compact SUV Santa Fe and Grand Starex in Pakistan as well.

 Stay connected with PakWheels for updates on the latest automobile launches in Pakistan.